-Project teams are welcome to submit a new challenge relating to sustainability issues they would like to address.
+You are welcome to submit a new challenge relating to sustainability issues you would like to address

 We’ve already recognised some incredible New Zealand buildings for innovative design and strategies.